ashishj12/deal-costing-assistant-v2/README.md

 - a planted prompt-injection attempt
 - a change-sensitive architecture and estimate

-From the intake screen, click “Load seeded scenario” to walk through the full workflow.
+From the intake screen, click “Load seeded scenario” to explore the end-to-end workflow.

 ## Safety and governance model

 A critical part of this project is its guardrail design.
-The AI pipeline is intentionally constrained so that dangerous output cannot pass through unchecked.
+The AI pipeline is intentionally constrained so dangerous output cannot pass through unchecked.

-Examples of the safety rules in the implementation:
+Examples of the safety rules in implementation:

 - provider-generated estimate fields are rejected before they can reach the domain model
 - customer-stated requirements require source-span validation
 - unresolved blocking questions prevent approval
-- quality gate checks are computed from the same validator used by the domain layer
+- quality gate checks are computed from the same validator used in the domain layer
 - stale artifacts are explicitly flagged when the scope model changes

 This keeps the tool aligned with its product goal: AI supports scoping, but does not replace review and validation.